thismarioperez/aoc-go/README.md

 mise run build

 # Run a specific day
-mise run run YEAR=2025 DAY=1
+mise run solve 2025 1

 # Run all days for a year
-mise run run YEAR=2025
+mise run solve 2025

 # Run tests
 mise run test

 # Create a new day from template
-mise run new-day YEAR=2025 DAY=2
+mise run new-day 2025 2

 # List all available tasks
 mise tasks